KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

 Compare and Swap (CAS) is an atomic instruction used in multithreading to achieve synchronization.
 It is a lock-free algorithm that allows multiple threads to update a shared variable without using traditional locking mechanisms like mutexes or semaphores.

+✅ 7.
+Comparisons and Custom Sorting
+* Comparable<T> vs Comparator<T>
+* Lambda expressions for sorting
+* Collections.sort(list, comparator)
+* TreeMap and TreeSet with custom comparators

+✅ 9.
+Real-World Scenarios & Design
+* Which collection to use when?
+* Replace List<Optional<T>> with filters
+* Use LinkedHashMap for LRU cache
+* Choosing the right Set or Map for memory-sensitive or speed-critical applications